 It’s essential to document the repair process through photographs and printed OEM repair procedures, as well as to keep accurate notes on conversations with customers and interactions with insurance carriers.

-ALLDATA Diagnostics helps to limit liability by providing access to OEM-direct information, integrated with full-system, pre-and post-scan reports for proper documentation.
+ALLDATA Diagnostics helps to limit liability by providing access to OE-direct information, integrated with full-system, pre-and post-scan reports for proper documentation.
 “It’s really beneficial that they can see right then the OEM procedures associated with the codes, saving them valuable research time,” said Brock.
 “ALLDATA’s the only scan tool with that information built-in.”

 It all adds up to protecting your investment